getaroom/chef-couchbase/README.md

 ### Attribute Parameters

-* `bucket_name` - The name to use for the Couchbase bucket, defaults to the resource name
+* `bucket` - The name to use for the Couchbase bucket, defaults to the resource name
 * `memory_quota_mb` - The bucket's per server RAM quota for the entire cluster in megabytes
 * `replicas` - Number of replica (backup) copies, defaults to 1.
 Set to false to disable
 * `username` - The username to use to authenticate with Couchbase